Question 1:

 To install a cleat would require it to be attached to the instrument bracket with either bolts, screws, rivets or to be glued to the bracket with resins or sealants.

-The World Sailing Equipment Rules of Sailing define the following terms:
+The ERS define the following terms:

-(ERS C.7.1(c)): “(c) FASTENING To fix in place with bolts, screws or rivets.”
+(ERS C.7.1(c)): “(c) FASTENING To fix in place with bolts, screws, rivets or other suitable means.”

 (ERS C.7.1(d)): “(d) BONDING To fix in place with glues, resins, sealants or other similar chemical agents.”